|Degree:||Master of Research (MRes)|

 |University website:||Gerontological Science|

-The foundations will be discussed in a package of course units that provides a thorough Bio-Psycho-social concept of Gerontological Sciences.
-Students will identify a topic at the end of the first semester of the first year, on which substantive work will continue under the supervision of a promoter through the master curriculum.
-Although this might implicate a certain degree of ‘specialisation’ in a certain domain of the Gerontological Sciences, most – if not all – research projects in which the students will be involved have a typical interdisciplinary character.
+The foundations will be discussed in a package of course units that provides a thorough bio-psycho-social concept of gerontological sciences.
+At the end of your very first semester, you will choose a topic on which to continue substantive work under the supervision of a promoter through the master's curriculum.
+Time to specialise?
+Possibly, but most – if not all – research projects have a typical interdisciplinary character.
 Given the nature of this programme and the intensive coaching, you will be required on campus on a daily basis, so it cannot be combined with employment.

 A unique opportunity to study the field of gerontology on a broad and multidisciplinary basis.

 Investigating not only the biogerontological and biomedical basis underlying the ageing process, but also the psychological, social and health policy aspects of older persons.

 Providing the chance to join ongoing interdisciplinary research projects of our associated research groups, such as the Frailty in Ageing (FRIA) research group.

 Our research master in Gerontological Sciences paves the way for a successful doctorate in gerontology by providing theoretical, but also methodological knowledge and skills for research into ageing and older people.
 As a highly-educated person, you can transfer pertinent knowledge about ageing and older people to different settings/environments from a multidisciplinary perspective.